joeinnes/joeinn.es/src/routes/posts/endchildfoodpoverty.md

 date_updated: 2020-10-25T13:10:54.000Z
 slug: endchildfoodpoverty
 published: true
-featured_image: /uploads/endchildfoodpoverty.jpg
+image: /uploads/endchildfoodpoverty.jpg
 tags:
   - portfolio
 ---
-[[I](https://traist.co.uk)](/) built a little something on my day off after the UK government decided not to extend free school meals to children during the October half-term.
+I built a little something on my day off after the UK government decided not to extend free school meals to children during the October half-term.

 Although children do not normally receive free school meals outside of term time, the unprecedented economic situation caused by COVID-19 and mass layoffs means that many parents face the very real threat of being unable to feed their children properly over the coming week.